Canada Child Benefit: Working Income Supplement (WIS)

 The new benefit includes an earned-income supplement (referred to as the Working income supplement or WIS in future federal budgets) of up to $500 (per family) designed to deliver increased benefits for low-income working families with children.
 The supplement phases-in at 8% of earned income above $3,750; reaches its maximum amount ($500) between $10,000 and $20,921 of earned income and is subsequently reduced by 10% of earning income above $20,921 (i.e. is fully exhausted at $25,921 of earned income).
+(Note: C and D parameters of section 122.61(1) of the Income Tax Act, as read after the changes brought forward by S.C.
+1992, ch.
+48.)

 The law implementing the new benefit is adopted by the House of Commons in September 1992 and received royal assent on October 15, 1992.
 The National Council on Social Welfare supported the reform as a step in the right direction but pointed out that most families receiving social assistance payments or unemployment insurance payments would not be eligible to the earned-income supplement, hence reducing the impact of the new benefit in reducing child poverty.

 However, it has been found that, due to cutbacks to social assistance, the impact of this program in reducing child poverty is negligible.

 The maximum amount of the WIS was increased in the 1996 Canadian federal budget, reaching $750 in July 1997 and $1,000 in July 1998.